darrkenn/cythe/README.md

 All configuration is located at `/etc/cythe`.

 Configure which repositories cythe will run `/etc/cythe/allowed-repos.json`.
-Example:

 ```json
 ["darrkenn/cythe", "darrkenn/cythe-test"]
 ```

-Place all repository secrets at `/etc/cythe/secrets` with this structure:
+Place all repository secrets at `/etc/cythe/secrets` with this structure.
-Example:

 ```
 darrkenn/ # Organisation name